mart31/stock-trading-predictions/README.md

 **The training modules**

 I decided to use XGboost as the predictive model.
-The train_live_model module uses historical data (more than 10 million data rows) to train the models  used for the live predictions.
+The train_live_model module uses historical data (using 22 893 737 data rows) to train the models  used for the live predictions.
 The last three weeks of data are used as a validation set.
 Four main models are being used, each with a different target.
 They all predict attributes from the price, as a ratio from the current price, 20 minutes in the future.
 The four targets are:

 **highest_ng20,** which is the highest price ratio that will be reached in the next 20 minutes
 **lowest_ng20,** which is the lowest price ratio of the next 20 minutes